alexfernandez/alexfernandez.github.io/2016/should-i-build-or-not.md

 > If it is a core business function -- do it yourself, no matter what.

 I worked for 6 years in the banking sector.
-Most banks in Spain insist on trying to outsource their IT competencies, since they are not technology companies.
+At the time, most banks in Spain insisted on outsourcing their IT competencies, since they are not technology companies.
 But are they not?
 I contend that, in this day and age,